 Mokuba let out a sigh.

-Something in Yugi's mind began slowly taking shape.
+Something began slowly taking shape in Yugi's head.

-That's like — he started to think, and stopped.
+That's — he started to think, and stopped.

-The prefix of *those two* complicated what came next.
-The fact of *those two* kept making the conclusion slip away.
-But the conclusion was trying to land somewhere, and the place it was trying to land was dimly visible.
+Those two, as a preface, complicated the words that came after.
+The fact of those two let the conclusion slip neatly away.
+But the escaped conclusion was trying to land somewhere, and the place it was trying to land was faintly visible.

 "Just?"

-Yugi thought he understood that tiredness a little.
+Yugi felt he understood that tiredness a little.

-When you look at something unclear for a long time, your eyes grow tired from searching for the outline.
+When you keep looking at something that won't come into focus, your eyes tire from trying to find the outline.
 That kind of tiredness.

 "I see."

 Yugi touched his own face.
-He hadn't thought he was making any particular face.
+He hadn't meant to be making any such face.

 "You are."

-The two of them drank their coffee in silence for a moment.
+The two of them drank their coffee for a little while.

-Outside the window, the Domino City streets spread out.
-Somewhere in them was the Kaiba mansion, and by now Atem was probably looking at charts, or sorting cards, or possibly taking a nap.
+Outside the window, the townscape of Domino City spread out.
+Somewhere in it was the Kaiba mansion, where Atem was probably looking at charts right now, or laying out cards, or possibly taking a nap.

-But Mokuba's words stayed in Yugi's mind exactly as they had been said.
+But Mokuba's words stayed in Yugi's head exactly as they were.

 On the way home, he thought about it vaguely.